 Lake Apopka Loop Trail

-The Apopka Loop Trail (14.6 miles, paved) at Magnolia Park connects on the north shore of Lake Apopka to property owned by St. Johns River Water Management District, considered to be an excellent birding area.
+The Apopka Loop Trail (14.6 miles total, with the first 0.49 mile paved and the rest unpaved) at Magnolia Park connects on the north shore of Lake Apopka to property owned by St. Johns River Water Management District, considered to be an excellent birding area.

 Little Econ Greenway

 The Little Econ Greenway is located one mile north of State Road 50 on Dean Road and runs along the Little Econlockhatchee River.
-Nearly 5 miles long, the trail begins at Jay Blanchard Park and extends to Goldenrod Road.
+At 7.4 miles long, the trail begins at Jay Blanchard Park and extends to Goldenrod Road.